GSA/MasteringAgenticAISystems_supplementals/cert_mapping/README.md

 **Content Alignment:** Chapters throughout the material—especially Chapters 1-6 (fundamentals, prompt engineering, RAG), Chapters 7-8 (optimization and deployment), and Chapters 9-10 (safety and governance)—provide strong preparation.
 Combine with hands-on Azure service experience for comprehensive mastery.

-## File Structure

-This folder contains:

-- **CSV Mapping Files** – Detailed chapter-to-knowledge-item alignments (H/M/L/N ratings)
-- **Study Guides** – Markdown and PDF references for each certification
-- **README.md** – This file

-Each CSV file has:
-- **First column:** Chapter identifiers from the study material
-- **Remaining columns:** Knowledge items/skills for that certification
-- **Cell values:** H (Highly relevant), M (Moderate), L (Low), or N (Not relevant)

-## Recommended Workflows

-**Multi-Certification Strategy**
-If pursuing multiple certifications simultaneously:
-1. Start with core chapters (1-6) for shared foundational knowledge
-2. Use the table above to identify chapters highly relevant to all your target certs
-3. Then branch into specialization chapters for each certification
-4. Finally, address gaps using moderate-relevance chapters specific to each cert

-**Single-Certification Focus**
-1. Identify your target certification
-2. Study chapters with 🟢 indicators
-3. Review chapters with M ratings for supplementary preparation
-4. Reference the detailed CSV file for exact knowledge item coverage

-**Baseline Assessment**
-Use the CSV files to create a self-assessment mapping your current knowledge against each certification's requirements.

-## Version Information

-- **Study Material:** Mastering Agentic AI Systems (10 parts, 93+ chapters)
-- **Certifications Mapped:** 5 major AI certifications
-- **Total Chapters:** 94 (including variations)
-- **Last Updated:** February 2025
-- **Mapping Methodology:** Expert assessment of chapter-to-knowledge-item alignment

 ## Important Notes